Phú Thọ province: Economy

-In agriculture, tea is important to the economy and is the main industrial crop.
-In the mid-19th century, the established the tea industry in Vietnam, particularly in Phú Thọ province and they had established three research stations to promote tea plantations 33000 acre which were cultivated in Vietnam.
+In agriculture, tea is the main industrial crop.
+In the 19th century, the tea industry was established in Vietnam, particularly in Phú Thọ province and three research stations were established to promote tea plantations 33000 acre.
 Until 1945, during World War II, the tea gardens were deserted, and post-World War II development of the tea industry restarted with assistance from other tea producing countries.
 The Vietnamese established a Tea Development Incorporation.
 The total planted area was estimated at 8400 ha in 2001, (7200 ha in 1997), around 9% of the cultivated area of the province.
-The province has an annual production of 31,000 tons of fresh tea (7,000 tonnes of dry tea), although between 1998 and 2001 there was an annual rise of 8% due to the increase in area and yield.
+The province has an annual production of 31,000 tons of fresh tea (7,000 tonnes of dry tea), while between 1998 and 2001 there was an annual rise of 8% due to the increase in area and yield.
 As of 2002, the annual production was estimated at 100,000 tons of dry tea, tea consumption stood at 20,000 tonnes a year and 80,000 tons were exported.
 Over 15,000 families in the province are involved in tea production.